Dev-Doctor-Vicki/swd103-front-end-framework-react/lesson-1/lesson-1.md

 Part II

-In part two, we'll cover similar topics to the first part but take a deeper dive into them and look at some of the challenges we face as React developers and how to overcome them.
-We'll also learn about navigating around our application, and managing `state` across our application using `Redux` -- a common stumbling block for aspiring React developers.
+In part two, you'll cover similar topics to the first part, but take a deeper dive into them and look at some of the challenges you face as React developers and how to overcome them.
+You'll also learn about navigating around your application, and managing `state` across your application using `Redux` -- a common stumbling block for aspiring React developers.

 The outline for part two of the course includes the following lessons: